Tap Social Movement grew out of a passion for good beer and social justice.

 Jason started developing awesome recipes including American pale ale Goodsize eh?, Grebe’s Procession, a roasty oatmeal stout, and some exciting sours.
 We developed our brand around prisoner artwork with the help of the amazing team at One Ltd. design studio.
 And we spent several months transforming our space from a disused industrial unit to a brewery and welcoming community space with a taproom and homebrew area.

 We have worked closely with several prisons whose staff and inmates have shaped our direction and ethos.
 We have developed exciting work experience and training programmes in brewing and business start-up for people currently serving prison sentences.
-Our programmes, launching in February 2017, are an opportunity to work closely with our dynamic team to develop new skills, learn about setting up and running small business and to get real work experience in an engaging and fast growing industry.
+Our programmes, which launched in February 2017, are an opportunity to work closely with our dynamic team to develop new skills, learn about setting up and running small business and to get real work experience in an engaging and fast growing industry.
 As we grow, all full time employees will be taken on from our training cohorts.
 We also offer one-on-one support in securing permanent employment, including help with CVs, interviews and career planning to anyone who trains with us.
 And we work with other breweries and businesses to find permanent placements across the brewing industry and in related sectors.

 In addition to our brewery, our premises holds our taproom and bottle shop which are open to the public and available for event hire.
-Starting spring 2017, we will be offering brewing courses where individuals and groups of any size can learn how to brew and take home their own beer.
+Starting soon, we will be offering brewing courses where individuals and groups of any size can learn how to brew and take home their own beer.